Skip to main content

 Hugo Reyes-Centeno has sunk his teeth into a fascinating, multidisciplinary approach to the study of human evolution at the University of Kentucky.
 That approach involves (yes) teeth.

 Reyes-Centeno joined the Anthropology Department faculty in the College of Arts & Sciences as an assistant professor in the fall.
 A paper he wrote with colleague Hannes Rathmann explores how anthropologists can trace the origins and diversity of humans using specific characteristics of teeth.
-For
+For example, the incisors of Native Americans today frequently have a “shoveled,” or curved, back side of their front teeth.
+The incisors of people with European ancestry typically have flat backs.

 The UK Department of Chemistry and the UK Office for Institutional Diversity have arranged to make the film, Picture a Scientist, available for anyone in the University of Kentucky community to view.